 This guide makes the following assumptions:

-- You have an account in a container registry (this tutorial assumes that you are using Docker Hub).
+- You have an account with a container registry.
+This guide assumes that you are using Docker Hub.

 - You have the kubectl command line (kubectl CLI) installed.

 Step 1: Build and test a custom Docker image

 The first step is to create a custom Docker image with your application’s WAR file.
 Bitnami’s Apache Tomcat image is a good starting point, since it comes with Apache Tomcat pre-configured.

 - Begin by copying your application WAR file to your project working directory.
 In this tutorial, the WAR file is named example.war.

 Create a Dockerfile that starts with Bitnami’s Apache Tomcat container and adds your application to the Tomcat webapps_default/ directory, as follows: